Have you ever read something and not remembered a word of it?

 Today I’d like to focus on a simple reading comprehension strategy to help kids process and remember what they read.

-The best way to teach kids reading comprehension strategies is to use real books.
+A smart way to teach reading comprehension strategies is to use real books.
 Thankfully, you can find a great variety of interesting nonfiction at your library.

 I’ve shared a number of interesting nonfiction books in this post about fun and fascinating books about history.
 You might also want to check out the If You Lived series by Scholastic.
 And I often refer to This Reading Mama’s list of favorite nonfiction series.